Sonic001-h/logsnap/README.md

 Lightweight CLI tool for quickly analyzing log files and detecting ERROR/WARNING entries with context and optional report export.

+⭐ Star this repo if LogSnap helps you

 ---

 ## ✨ Features